ONTAP 9 Manuals ( CA08871-402 )

 • The initialization process involves two parts: a quota on job and a quota scan of the volume’s entire file system.
 The scan begins after the quota on job completes successfully.
 The quota scan can take some time; the more files that the volume has, the longer it takes.
 Until the scan is finished, quota activation is not complete and quotas are not enforced.

 • The resize process involves only a quota resize job.
-Because it does not involve a quota scan, resizing takes less time than a quota initialization.
-During a resize process, quotas are enforced.
+Resizing takes less time than a quota initialization because it does not involve a quota scan.
+During a resize process, quotas continue to be enforced.

 By default, the quota on and quota resize jobs run in the background, which permits you to use other commands at the same time.